Tab-SE/BridgeCTL/docs/setup_on_linux.md

 bridgectl
 ```

-2) From the bridgectl main menu, select "Edit App Settings" and then "Edit web UI server address"
+2) From the BridgeCTL main menu, select "Edit App Settings" and then "Edit web UI server address"
 Replace "localhost" with the machine hostname and press save.
 This will allow you to access the BridgeCTL web UI running on Redhat9 from another machine.

 ## Start the Web UI
-From the main menu, select "Start Web UI".
+From the BridgeCTL main menu, select "Start Web UI".
 This will start the web UI.

 ## Access the Web UI
 1) Open a browser on another machine and enter the following URL: